trimstray/nginx-admins-handbook/README.md

     sysctl --system # for /etc/sysctl.conf and all of the system configuration files
     ```

-2. Edit the system-wide value of the maximum file descriptor number that can be opened by single process:
+2. Edit the system-wide value of the maximum file descriptor number that can be opened by a single process:

     - for non-systemd systems: